 Installation of Low-E Storm Windows

 Installing an interior low-E storm window is a simple project and the labor, time, cost, and waste is considerably reduced compared to a full window replacement.
 If the existing window is in good shape, the installation of interior low-e storm windows is quick and easy, requiring only simple tools and less than about 20 minutes of time.
-It can be a do-it-yourself task, although contractor installation may be advised for upper-story installations if heights are a concern.
-Note that while modern low-e storm windows will greatly improve the thermal, air leakage, and sound control, interior storm windows will not provide any protection for the existing windows.
+It can be a do-it-yourself task, although contractor installation may be advised for higher installations if heights are a concern.
+Note that while interior low-e storm windows will greatly improve thermal performance, air leakage, and sound control, they will not provide any protection for the existing windows.
 The existing windows must be in good condition, as they will continue to be exposed to the elements.